microsoft/onnxruntime/js/README.md

     detox build --configuration android.emu.debug
     ```
     * Note: If names of local testing android/ios devices do not match the default setting in `.detoxrc.js` file,
-    modify the device name in config files to match local device name otherwise would cause a build failure.
+    modify the device name in config files accordingly to match local device name otherwise would cause a build failure.

   - Run the detox e2e tests.